meihuisu/UCVM/docs/availablemodels.rst

 California statewide three-dimensional seismic velocity model from both absolute and differential Times, Bull.
 Seism.
 Soc.
 Am., 100, in press.

+**SCEC 1D Model**: This is the 1D velocity model that is used as the background model in CVM-S4.
+It is a modified version of the Hadley-Kanamori model.

+To call this model within UCVM, use the model code "*1d[SCEC]*".

+**Broadband LA Basin 1D Model**: This model was defined by R. Graves using average Vp, Vs values for a number of sites in the LA Basin region.
+It is not interpolated.

+To call this model within UCVM, use the model code "*1d[BBP_LA_Basin]*".

+Citation:

+Bulletin of the Seismological Society of America, Vol. 100, No. 5A, pp. 2095–2123, October 2010, doi:
+10.1785/0120100057 Broadband Ground-Motion Simulation Using a Hybrid Approach by Robert W. Graves* and Arben Pitarka

+**CyberShake Study 15.4 Linearly-Interpolated BBP Model With Moho**: This is the 1D model that was agreed upon for the CyberShake 15.4 study.
+It is a linearly-interpolated version of the 1D Broadband LA Basin model with a moho added in.

+To call this model within UCVM, use the model code "*1d[CyberShake_BBP_LA_Basin]*".

 Elevation
 ~~~~~~~~~